-- Steam the parsnips and pear together until soft.
+- Steam four prepared parsnips and one pear together until soft.
 Mash together then set aside and allow to cool slightly.

-- Meanwhile heat the olive oil in a small frying pan over a medium heat and gently fry the leeks until softened.
+- Meanwhile heat 1 tablespoon olive oil in a small frying pan over a medium heat and gently fry a sliced leek until softened.
 Allow to cool.

-- Place the parsnips, pear, leek, nutmeg, sage and breadcrumbs in a mixing bowl and combine with your hands until well mixed.
+- Place the cooked parsnips, pear and leek into a mixing bowl with a pinch of nutmeg, 1 teaspoon dried sage and 50g breadcrumbs.
+Combine with your hands until well mixed.

-- Using the plain flour shape into six balls and then flatten into burger shapes with your hands.
+- Using 30g plain flour shape into six balls and then flatten into burger shapes with your hands.

 - Allow to chill in the fridge for 30 minutes.

-- Heat a little oil in a frying pan and fry for around 5 minutes on each side until golden brown.
+- Heat a little oil in a frying pan and fry for around five minutes on each side until golden brown.

 - You can also oven cook these for 20 minutes at 180°C fan - however you won't get the crispy edges.